-- 11 Our data quality work is based on a three-stage approach covering: - Stage 1 management arrangements; - Stage 2 analytical review; and - Stage 3 risk-based data quality spot checks of a sample of 2007/08 performance indicators. - Work will be focused on the 2007/08 overall arrangements for data quality. particularly on the responsibility of the Council to manage the quality of its data including data from partners where relevant.

-- The Audit Commission has specified that two housing benefit service indicators will be subject to audit as part of the stage 3 spot checks.
+- 11 Our data quality work is based on a three-stage approach covering: - Stage 1 management arrangements; - Stage 2 analytical review; and - Stage 3 risk-based data quality spot checks of a sample of performance indicators. - 12 Work will be focused on the overall arrangements for data quality, particularly on the responsibility of the Council to manage the quality of its data including data from partners where relevant. - 13 The Audit Commission has specified that two housing benefit service indicators will be subject to audit as part of the stage 3 spot checks.
 To avoid duplication and maximise efficiencies between different elements of the audit, this approach has been planned so that we can draw on this work in conducting the later certification of the Council's Housing Benefit & Council tax claim.
-As a result, our planned fee for auditing the Council's grant claims has reduced. - Our fee estimate reflects an assessment of risk in relation to the Council's data quality arrangements and performance indicators.
+As a result, our planned fee for auditing the Council's grant claims has reduced.

+14 The increase in our fee estimate for data quality reflects both this additional work and our assessment of risk in an LGR environment.
+While the Council's data quality arrangements have been robust and effective in our previous assessments, LGR will both test these arrangements and increase the need for good data quality.
 This risk assessment may change depending on our assessment of your overall management arrangements at stage 1 and we will update our plan accordingly, including any impact on the fee.